Father Daughter Road Trip Part 1: Florida to ArizonaMay 14, 2019 Father Daughter Road Trip Part 1: Florida to Arizona

 The weather was cool and clear.
 This was their first of several scheduled adventure days.
 As they drove across fields of cattle, horses, cotton, windmills and oil derricks in Oklahoma along historic Route 66, they took time to stop at the Wichita Mountains Wildlife Refuge.
 They enjoyed views of the mountains, rocks, lake, and prairies.
 They saw bison, turkey, free-range Texas Longhorn, a kestrel, flocks of geese, a huge prairie dog town, and heard coyotes howl in the distance.

 They contemplated staying the night at Doris Campground, but it was still early, so they headed toward Palo Duro Canyon State Park near Amarillo, Texas.
 This is “The Grand Canyon of Texas,” the second largest canyon in the country.
 They camped at the bottom of the canyon that night and enjoyed hot showers in the heated bathhouse.
-The temperature was 27, so Sara made her first attempt at cooking dinnerinside the van (always open a window!).
-They enjoyed burnt grilled cheese sandwiches and soup.
-They slept warm in the van under the down duvet and quilt.
+The temperature was 27, but they slept warm in the van under the down duvet and quilt.
 They did not need to break out the warm sleeping bags.

 Palo Duro Canyon, Texas, New Mexico, Arizona